zeta-chain/app-contracts/packages/addresses/README.md

 # ZetaChain addresses

-This package includes utilities to work with multiple addresses and networks.
+This package includes the addresses and networks to use Zetachain.